How much does a new gas furnace cost?

 *Prices depend on the brand, size in BTUs, and efficiency.

-- Gas furnaces are the most common and last 15 to 25 years on average.
+Gas furnaces are the most common and last 15 to 25 years.

-- Compare furnace replacement costs of all fuel types, including gas, oil, and propane.
+Compare furnace replacement costs for all fuel types, including gas, oil, and propane.

 Average gas furnace prices

-The following table shows the average price to replace a natural gas furnace.
+The following table shows the average price to replace a natural gas furnace, including the unit and labor.

 |National average cost||$3,600|